Azure-Samples/contoso-real-estate/community-events/content/challenge-project/05-exercise-portal-deploy.md

 ![Package.json](./images/new-portal-package-json.jpg)

+## Navigate and delete existing files

-Now, go back to the terminal, as we will run some routines with basic linux commands and configure the project deploy with the Azure Static Web Apps CLI.
+Now, go back to the terminal, as we will run some routines with basic Linux commands and configure the project deployment with the Azure Static Web Apps CLI.

-**Navigating to the portal-deploy folder**

 ```bash
   cd packages/portal-deploy
 ```

-**Delete existing files**

 We need to delete the `packages/portal/node_modules` folder and the `swa-cli.config.json` file.
 To do this, we will use the linux command `rm -rf`.
 The -r is used to delete folders and the -f is used to force deletion.

-Removing the node_modules folder:
+**Remove the node_modules folder:**

 ```bash
   rm -rf node_modules
 ```

-Removing the swa-cli.config.json file:
+**Remove the swa-cli.config.json file:**

 ```bash
   rm -rf swa-cli.config.json
 ```

-**Installing dependencies**
+### Installing dependencies

+**All depedencies**

 ```bash
   npm install
 ```

-**Installing Azure Static Web Apps CLI as a development dependency**
+**Azure Static Web Apps CLI as a development dependency**

 ```bash
   npm install -D @azure/static-web-apps-cli